Illness anxiety disorder

 Toggle: English / Spanish

-People with hypochondria are overly focused on their physical health.
-They have an unrealistic fear of having a serious disease.
+People with anxiety illness disorder (IAD) are overly focused on, and always thinking about, their physical health.
+They have an unrealistic fear of having or developing a serious disease.
 This disorder occurs equally in men and women.

-The way people with hypochondria think about their physical symptoms can make them more likely to have this condition.
-As they focus on and worry about physical sensations, a cycle of symptoms and worry begins, which can be difficult to stop.
+The way people with IAD think about their physical symptoms can make them more likely to have this condition.
+As they focus on and worry about physical sensations, a cycle of symptoms and worry begins, which can be hard to stop.

 They seek out reassurance from family, friends, or health care providers on a regular basis.
-They feel better for a short time at most, and then begin to worry about the same symptoms, or about new symptoms.
+They feel better for a short time and then begin to worry about the same symptoms or new symptoms.

 Symptoms may shift and change, and are often vague.
-People with hypochondria often examine their own body.
+People with IAD often examine their own body.

 It is important to have a supportive relationship with a health care provider.
 You should have only one primary care provider to avoid having too many tests and procedures.